Unsupervised and Unregistered Hyperspectral Image Super-Resolution with Mutual Dirichlet-Net: Proposed Approach

 The stick-breaking process is integrated into the network between the encoder $\mathbf{E}_{\phi}$ and the decoder $\mathbf{D}_{\psi}$, as shown in Fig.~\ref{fig:flow}.
 Assuming that the generated representation row vector is denoted as $\mathbf{s}_i = \{s_{ij}\}_{1 \leq j \leq c}$, we have $0\leq s_{ij}\leq1$, and $\sum_{j=1}^{c}{s_{ij}}=1$.
 Each variable $s_{ij}$ can be defined as

 where $v_{ik}\sim \text{Beta}(u, \alpha,\beta)$.
-Since it is difficult to draw samples directly from Beta distribution, we draw samples from the inverse transform of Kumaraswamy distribution.
-The benefit of Kumaraswamy distribution is that it has a closed-form CDF, and it is equivalent to Beta distribution when $\alpha = 1$ or $\beta = 1$.
+Since it is difficult to draw samples directly from the Beta distribution, we draw samples from the inverse transform of Kumaraswamy distribution.
+The benefit of the Kumaraswamy distribution is that it has a closed-form CDF, and it is equivalent to the Beta distribution when $\alpha = 1$ or $\beta = 1$.
 Let $\alpha=1$, we have

 Both parameters $u_{ik}$ and $\beta_{i}$ are learned through the network for each row vector as illustrated in Fig.~\ref{fig:flow}.
 Because $\beta>0$, a softplus is adopted as the activation function \cite{dugas2001incorporating} at the ${\beta}$ layer.
 Similarly, a sigmoid \cite{han1995influence} is used to map ${u}$ into $(0,1)$ range at the $\mathbf{u}$ layer.
 Due to the fact that the spectral signatures of data are different for each image pair, the network only trains one group of data, \ie, LR HSI $\mathbf{Y}_h$ and HR MSI $\mathbf{Y}_m$, to reconstruct its own HR HSI $\mathbf{X}$.
 Therefore, to increase the representation power of the network, the encoder of the network is densely connected, \ie, each layer is fully connected with all its subsequent layers \cite{huang2016densely}.